1317Stephen/1317Stephen.github.io/_posts/2021-09-05-iOS-Application.markdown

     alt: "storyboard"
 ---
 # 1. Requirements

 ## Project Objectives

-Produce iOS apps that display 🚬smoking areas for smokers and 🚭 non-smoking areas for non-smokers in South Korea.
+Produce an iOS application that display 🚬smoking areas for smokers and 🚭 non-smoking areas for non-smokers in South Korea.

 ## Specification

 ### version 1.0.0

 - Mark smoking areas in the map.
 (YongSan-Gu)
 - Mark non-smoking areas in the map.
 - The map screen can be zoomed.
 - Can move to the current position on the map screen.

 ### Next version

 - Precise way to mark 'near' positioin in non-smoking area. (current: same administrative & locality)
 - Mark other localities' smoking area API. (current: smoking area 1, non-smoking area: all South Korea except API error area.)
 - Show information of the selected area.
 - Optional: people density

 <br />
 <br />

 # 2. Structure/Function

 ## version 1.0.0

 : one view, one controller, one model.

 (1) View(main storyboard)

 - Apple MapView
 - two switch(smoking area, nonsmoking area on/off) with each label → stack view
 - stepper(zoom)
 - button(current location)

 {% include gallery id="storyboard" caption="Smoking Area v1.0.0 storyboard with constraints" %}

 (2) Main Controller